 Reductive/Additive: Ceramic exhibition.

-A popup exhibition of contemporary ceramic sculpture and design by seven artists: Kirsty Collins, Vanessa Leung, Michelle Bulloch, Jennifer Hartley, Vanessa Sim, Emily Wynn and Rong Li.
-There will be a range of ceramics for sale.
+A popup outdoor, COVID safe, exhibition of contemporary ceramic sculpture and functional ware by seven artists: Kirsty Collins, Vanessa Leung, Michelle Bulloch, Jennifer Hartley, Vanessa Sim, Emily Wynn and Rong Li.
+Part of Sydney Craft Week, an initiative of Australian Design Centre, 2020.

 Contemporary Ceramic Sculpture & Design